 Many of the tombs of nobles aren’t heavily decorated and some aren’t even decorated at all.

-6. Most tombs were robbed of its valuables
+6. Most tombs were robbed of their valuables

 Many treasures were stored in the tombs of the pharaoh and nobles.
 Most of the items were supposed to bring them safely to the afterlife and enjoy their life there so it’s fair to assume that these tombs were most probably stuffed to the brim with valuables.